Betoken/Whitepaper/BetokenWhitepaper.md

 ### 2.3 Token Trading

 As of writing, Betoken uses EtherDelta, a decentralized ERC20 token exchange, to handle its token trading.
 When making orders, Betoken uses Oraclize to fetch the current market price of each token and set that as the price used in the corresponding order.
-However, since EtherDelta has been purchased by a dubious party and suffers a lack of credibility, Kyber Network is selected as a potential replacement.
+However, since EtherDelta has been purchased by a dubious party and suffers a lack of credibility, KyberNetwork is selected as a potential replacement.

 #### 2.3.1 Oraclize